 As I have been working in this field for a good amount of time, I have built up my skills and experience levels immensely.
 I am also currently working as [Current Job Title], with a salary package of [Pay details].
 This package also includes life and health insurance and other miscellaneous benefits.
 In comparison, I will be earning less if I became an employee at your organization.

 Nonetheless, I would like to thank you for your job offer.

 Letter declining a job offer after accepting it

 Dear [Name of Employer],

 I, [Name of Candidate], was offered a job as the [Job Title] at [Name of Organization], which I accepted immediately.
 However, it is with regret that I decline this job offer.

 Being an employee for [Name of Organization] would have been a great opportunity to develop my skills and gain experience.
-However, due to some recent unfortunate events I will not be able to work at your organization.
-Recently [Reason for rejection for example, moving out of city etc.].
+However, due to some recent unfortunate events, I will not be able to work at your organization.
+Recently [Reason for rejection, for example, moving out of the city, etc.].
 Therefore, I sadly have to decline the job offer.